TonyIvchenko/playground/src/ctscan/README.md

 - Add `--list-presets` to print the available trainer presets.
 - Add `--list-architectures` to print the supported trainer architectures.
 - Add `--list-encoders` to print the available SMP encoder backbones for the trainer.
+- Add `--list-encoder-weights` to print the supported trainer encoder-weight selectors.
 - Add `--list-losses` to print the supported trainer losses.
 - Add `--list-optimizers` to print the supported trainer optimizers.
 - Add `--list-class-weight-modes` to print the supported trainer class-weight modes.